Shopify Whale Trades Spotted

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Shopify options trades today is 897.67 with a total volume of 539.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Shopify's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Shopify's whale trades within a strike price range from $25.0 to $122.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Shopify's big money trades within a strike price range of $25.0 to $83.0 over the last 30 days.

 Shopify Option Volume And Open Interest Over Last 30 Days